agplusman/kata-gpt/kata.md

 Output Table 3 -  displaying the chosen Architectural Style alongside its star ratings (for each architectural characteristic) and those of three alternative styles.
 Provide reasons and trade-offs for the chosen style, detailing and justifying your decision.

 D. Risk Assessment
 Output Table 4: Risk Assessments - Map the top 3 Architectural Characteristics on the y-axis and components on the x-axis.
 Assess risk by multiplying the impact (1 to 3) by the likelihood (1 to 3) of occurrence.
 Label risks as L (low 1-2), M (medium 3-4), H (high 6-9).

-For high risks, list mitigation strategies, enhancements, and cost implications in bullet points.
+For each component rated as high or medium risk, provide one fitness function in pseudo-code for each of the following measures: operational, structural, and process, to support governance and automation.
+Additionally list mitigation strategies, enhancements, and their cost implications.

-For each high-risk component, provide 1 to 2 fitness functions in pseudo-code to enable governance and automation across operational, structural, and process measures.
-Also, include chaos engineering solutions.

 E. Architecture as Code
-(for the next section Output in code - ask the user if they want the code format for (s)Structurizr, (a)ArchiMate, (m)Marmaid.js )
-Output in code: Document the COMPLETE design in  C4 DSL Code, include Containers and Components details.
-Note that components from above are equivalent to Containers.
-Develop a further level of granularity by providing the Components for these Containers.
+For the next section, first ask the user to choose a code format: Structurizr (s), ArchiMate (a), or Mermaid.js (m).
+Then, output the complete design in C4 DSL code, detailing Containers and Components.
+Note that the earlier mentioned components are equivalent to Containers.
+Provide a further level of granularity by detailing the Components within these Containers.

 Output Table 5: Provide details of component communications such as Events and Topics,  Messages and Queues and describe where they are synchronous,  asynchronous including reasons why selected.

-Design all contracts schema needed.
+Design contracts and field schema needed.

 F. Database Schema
 Output Table 6: Design schema and  show how you would design for to uncouple the schema for microservices.
 Develop a Structurizr sequence diagram.